g0v/listening/README.md

 The MIT license.

-Copyright &copy; 2013 PO-JU CHEN , KUN-HANG LEE
+Copyright &copy; 2013 PO-JU CHEN, KUN-HANG LEE, JUNG-HSIANG (SHAWN) WANG

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in